Deco&Design - Crafting ideas

 What can be done with recovered wood

-Wood recovered from construction can be used for fencing, gazebos, pergolas or the construction of other buildings.
-In fact, this was a custom in villages in the past.
-I remember demolishing various hovels as a child while we were in the countryside on holiday.
-First there were no sheep, then cows and pigs.
-As the lonely old grandmother no longer had the strength to keep them, the buildings in which the animals were housed were torn down in the summer, on holiday, by my father with my uncle.
-The old wood was never thrown away.
+Reclaimed construction timber can be used for fencing, gazebos, pergolas or the construction of other buildings.
+Incidentally, this was a custom in villages in the past.
+I remember the demolition of various childhood hovels while we were in the country on vacation.
+First the sheep were gone, then the cow and the pig.
+As my grandmother, lonely and old, no longer had the strength to keep them, the buildings in which the animals were housed were demolished in the summer, on vacation, by my father with my uncle.
+Old wood was never thrown away.
 It was put aside and sorted.
-What was very rotten, decayed or badly eaten by insects was put out for the fire.
-The other was checked, the nails removed and put away for other work.
-The tables we used outside - where we ate in the summer - were all made of such wood.
-Never resorted to cutting down trees if the work could be done with the old wood.
+What was very rotten, rotten or eaten by insects, was put for the fire.
+The other was checked, the nails removed and put away for further work.
+The tables used outside - on which we ate in the summer - were all made of such wood.
+Never resorted to cutting down trees if the work could be done with old wood.

 Reclaimed wood can be used to make decorative objects, table tops or coffee tables, chairs, decorative walls, bed boards, floors.
 It can be used in various jobs to reduce the amount of 'new' wood used.